leafnode-app/leafnode/README.md

 - [x] Docker and containerizing the FE/BE and Database - folder structure all under one project
 - [ ] UI / web app

+## Next parts
+- [ ] User table (env user first - root user, then later registering and usage)
+- [ ] Access keys
+- [ ] Masking Urls
+- [ ] Configs/Constnts? - accessible through doc that you can save

+We need to rethink about the tables and accociations of these